-Percentages and percentiles are related in many ways, and sometimes these names are used interchangeably, but they are totally different terms.
+Percentages and percentiles are related in many ways, and sometimes these names are used interchangeably, but they are different terms.
 A percentage describes a fraction, while a percentile describes the fraction of the data points of a data set below a specific point.
-Both a percentage and percentile value provide useful information about the dataset, but they are not the same; please keep in mind that.
+Both a percentage and percentile value provide helpful information about the dataset, but they are not the same; please keep in mind that.

 What is Percentile

 The nth percentile rank within a dataset is the dataset’s value with a specific percentage (n) of the data points below.
 To illustrate how the percentile works, I will explain by finding the 11th, 19th, and 21st percentiles.

 Here is our example already in numerical order; there are seven values in this data set.
 To find the percentile, we take the percentage of the number of values in the dataset, count up that number of values, and then go to the next value.
 That value is our percentile.

 Percentile in R

 To calculate percentile in R, use the quantile() method.
 The quantile() is a built-in generic function that produces sample quantiles corresponding to the given probabilities.
 The slightest observation corresponds to a probability of 0 and the largest to a likelihood of 1.

 quantile(x, probs = seq(0, 1, 0.25), na.rm = FALSE, names = TRUE, type = 7, …)

 x: It is a numeric vector whose sample quantiles are wanted or an object of a class for which a method has been defined (see also ‘details’).
 NA and NaN values are not allowed in numeric vectors unless na.rm is TRUE.